Evaluating Language Models for Generating and Judging Programming Feedback: Related Work

 \subsection{Using Language Models For Feedback}

 Automating assessment of programming exercises and providing feedback on the exercises have been studied for decades within the computing education research domain~\cite{keuning2018systematic,messer2024automated,paiva2022automated}.
 Classically, much of the existing work on automating feedback has focused on informing students about mistakes in their code, while providing formative feedback has been less common~\cite{keuning2018systematic}.
 Providing suggestions on the location of the issue or hints on how to fix the issue can improve students' performance over just pointing out that a test failed~\cite{hao2022towards}, but manually creating quality feedback can be very time-consuming.
-For example, the authors of~\cite{vihavainen2012multi} describe creating over 4000 hand-written ``scaffolding'' messages for a programming course.